Georeferencer Internals#

 • RasterDataSet — GCP spatial coordinates come from RasterDataSet.to_geographic_coords() and geo_to_pixel_coords_exact(), and CRSs from get_spatial_ref() (src/wiser/raster/dataset.py).

-• Entry pointApp.show_geo_reference_dialog (src/wiser/gui/app.py) constructs the dialog lazily with the shared ApplicationState and the main view, then exec_()s it.
+• Entry pointApp.show_geo_reference_dialog (src/wiser/gui/app.py) constructs the dialog lazily with the shared ApplicationState and app_services, then exec_()s it (optionally with a GeoReferencerConfig).